Arthur Purey-Cust

-Arthur Perceval Purey-Cust (born Cust; 21 February 1828 – 23 December 1916) was a Church of England cleric and author who served as Dean of York from 1880 to 1916.
+Arthur Perceval Purey-Cust (born Arthur Perceval Cust; 21 February 1828 – 23 December 1916) was a Church of England cleric and author who served as Dean of York from 1880 to 1916.

 Biography

 He was born as Arthur Perceval Cust, the younger son of the Honourable William Cust who was the younger son of Brownlow Cust, 1st Baron Brownlow.
 His mother was Sophia, daughter of Thomas Newnham.
 He was educated at Brasenose College, and later became a fellow of All Souls' College, Oxford.
 He was ordained deacon 1851 and priest 1852.